Calandrinon/LastFM-Chart-Generator/README.md

 # LastFM Chart Generator
-A LastFM chart generator which creates a chart of your recently listened and favorite albums/artists.
+A LastFM chart generator which creates a chart of your recently listened/favorite albums/artists.

 ## To-do:
 - [X] Create an ugly UI